markgoddard/vim/README.md

 ===

 - Clone repository to /home/$USER/.vim
-- Move .vimrc file to /home/$USER/.vimrc
+- Link to .vimrc at /home/$USER/.vimrc